OryxProject/oryx/src/site/markdown/docs/admin.md

 Replication factor can be any value, but at least 2 is recommended.
 Note that the replication factor can't exceed the number of Kafka brokers in the cluster.
+The provided script sets replication to 1, by default, for this reason.
+This can be changed later with, for example, `kafka-topics --zookeeper ... --alter --topic ... --replication-factor N`

 You may need to configure the retention time for one or both topics.
 In particular, it's typically important to limit the retention time for the update topic, since the Speed